Innlandet-Fylkesarkiv/file-converter/README.md

   	- Merging large amounts of files has some bugs and results may vary.
 - Compressed files
   	- Zip is the most tested format, seems stable, but it is best to double check
+- PDF to image
+  	- Documentation may say that conversion failed even though it was done successfully.
+Please double check results.

 ### GUI
 Common usage GUI